IsakJacobsson/udisc-stats-analyzer/README.md

 ![course-analysis-demo](docs/course-analysis-demo.png)

-It is also possible to specify a player:
+It is also possible to specify one or more players by using the `-p` or `--player` option:

 ```
-python course_analysis.py --csv-dir score_cards --course Vipan --layout Main --player 'Isak ”Bush Walker” Jacobsson'
+python course_analysis.py -d score_cards -c Vipan --layout Main -p 'Isak ”Bush Walker” Jacobsson'
 ```

 For more help on how to use the `course_analysis.py` script run the help